+For 2016, we are delighted to be working alongside the Premier League to deliver the Primary Stars project, delivering world class provision across our community.
 As part of the primary school programme we offer schools a wide range of complimentary extras such as ground tours, junior tickets for pupils and visits from Oldham Athletic players.
-Our primary school partners for this academic year are: Canon Burrows, St Patricks, Hulme Grammar, East Crompton St George, St Annes, Royton Hall, Rushcroft, Hodgeclough, Mills Hill, Firbank, Clarksfield, Stoneleigh, Thornham St James.

 Our offer to secondary schools this year is bigger and better than ever.
-As we have for the past two years we continue to work with schools through the Premier League Women & Girls project (formerly the Female Football Development project (FFD) which sees OACT coaches delivering female only sessions in an effort to boost the number of females playing football regularly.
+As we have for the past several years we continue to work with schools through the Premier League Women & Girls project (formerly the Female Football Development project, FFD) which sees OACT coaches delivering female only sessions in an effort to boost the number of females playing football regularly.
 We aim to work with local grassroot clubs to create pathways from these sessions into clubs to promote regular competitive opportunities for females.

-In addition we also now have an alternative provision package.
-During the year we aim to work with every secondary school within Oldham through the Respect Our Community Awards funded project It`s Just Banter.
+In addition, we have our growing alternative education package.
+During the previous year we worked with over 300 students across secondary schools throughout Oldham as part of the Respect Our Community Awards funded project It’s Just Banter.
 The project aims to challenge young people’s opinions and perceptions of various modern day lifestyle issues they face.
-In addition to the It`s Just Banter project we also have other projects available.
-For more information on these please email email@example.com.

 Kicks is a project designed to engage young people during the evening at a time where other provision within the local area may not be accessible.
-Our motto for the project is “providing positive opportunities through sport using local facilities for local people'.
+Our motto for the project is ‘providing positive opportunities through sport using local facilities for local people'.
 Throughout the week we deliver nine different sessions, all of which are free to attend.
 Per week we can engage with 400-500 young people across our sessions.
 While the majority of sessions are based around football and sport we offer young people a safe haven to socialise, in many areas our provision is the only local provision available.